 The Newer Method, “Tummy Tuck with No Drains” Performed by Dr. Gray for 10 years.

 Now, tummy tuck surgery can be performed without using any drains at all.
 The benefits of Tummy Tuck with no drains are that it is a safer operation than traditional abdominoplasty.
 It provides better results than the traditional tummy tuck procedure.
-Patients experience a quicker recovery.
-Patients have less pain than with traditional method and are up and about in just a few days.
-The most important benefit is that drainless tummy tuck significantly improves the contours and shape of the abdomen and overall body proportion.

 This procedure avoids the use of drains entirely.
 It works because it eliminates the space for fluid to accumulate.
 Tummy tuck with no drains removes excess fat by liposuction from the abdomen.
 Then muscles of the abdominal wall are tightened and excess skin on the abdomen is removed.
 The remaining skin is sewn together, closing the space and leaving no room for fluid to accumulate.
 Progressive tension sutures hold the tissue together, controlling abdominal movement during the healing process.